 - Cook remained with the Admiral and “observed the sending of the Admiral’s personal aide to the Brest newspaper”; noted the “public announcement of the news from the band stand” in President Wilson Square; heard the Navy Band play the Marseillaise and The Star-Spangled Banner, and Admiral Wilson give the order for “an immense American flag” to be raised on the building.

-- Cook believed the news to be official, and reported it to General Harries at Army Base Headquarters.
+- Cook believed the news to be official, and reported it to General Harries at US Army Headquarters.

 [Fred Cook Letters to Roy Howard.
 France, November 15, 1918.
 Howard Papers]